Callek/slideshows/PITCHME.md

    but you think you have some at home already, so you omit buying it.

 +++
-#### 'Morphed' task set:
+#### _Morphed_ task set:

-- This is the final set of what will be submitted
+- This is the final set of what will be submitted |
-- Morphing consists of minor changes to the structure of the taskgraph that does not alter its actual meaning
+- Morphing consists of minor changes to the structure of the taskgraph that does not alter its actual meaning |
-  - Examples include:
+  - Examples include: |
-    - When too many index routes are specified to strip them off and submit indexing as a seperate task.
+    - When too many index routes are specified to strip them off and submit indexing as a seperate task. |
-    - Create a task to store mozharness (via BBB) uploads.
+    - Create a task to store mozharness (via BBB) uploads. |

 ---